 The project team has developed new data feeds, upgraded IRIS and worked with the IRIS software vendor to set up the new staff profiles add-on.

-When everything is ready, the upgraded IRIS will go live, as will the new data feeds.
-Staff will be able to work on their new profile, but the new profiles will not yet be visible on the Internet.
+The upgraded IRIS, the new data feeds and the staff profile add-on have gone live.
+Staff are able to work on their new profile, but the new profiles are not yet visible on the Internet.

-We will offer workshops, zoom training and drop-in sessions to help staff create their new profile.
+We are offering workshops and zoom training sessions to help staff create their new profile.

 Once staff have had a chance to create their new profile, we will "lift the curtain" on the new system and turn off the old profiles.
 Current profile links will redirect.

 Read answers to common questions and find out how to get help with creating your new profile.